-Now speaking of the blade, the Fibrox Pro chef blade is constructed out of a stainless European steel material making it durable, stain resistant and corrosion resistant.
-The blade steel was built to be extra wide, making it great for use by beginners who needs proper stability when cutting and slicing.
+Now speaking of the blade, the Fibrox Pro chef blade is constructed out of a stainless European steel material making it durable, stain-resistant, and corrosion resistant.
+The blade steel was built to be extra wide, making it great for use by beginners who need proper stability when cutting and slicing.

 For its design, the blade steel comes with a normal straight edge for effective and proper slicing.
 It features no hollow ridges meaning the sliced foods will occasionally stick to the blade’s surface.

 How to Take Care